callmarx/e-Core_TechnicalAssessment/README.md

 - and if `user_id` is still part of its `team_id`.

 It removes the role if it fails in one or more of these checks.

+#### Why just do I delete from time to time?

+Since we are talking about an application that returns the role of a User from a Team, it doesn't seem likely that there will be a request to check a role/permission for a user that doesn't exist or doesn't belong to a Team anymore.
+Additionally, if a user no longer exists or no longer belongs to a team, these changes are likely to be reflected in other parts of the system.
+For example, a user that no longer exists would likely have their login credentials disabled, and a user that no longer belongs to a team would have their access to team resources revoked.

+The `ExternalDataSyncJob` runs periodically to ensure data consistency by checking the existence and team membership of users.
+This job helps to clean up any invalid roles that might exist due to changes in the external data, ensuring that the system remains consistent over time.

+### Why didn't I implement caching?

+As I explained in ["Why just do I delete from time to time"](#why-just-do-i-delete-from-time-to-time), I assumed that some business rules would, in theory, be controlled by other applications such as deactivated credentials and revoked team resources.
+However, the rules for allowing members (users of a team) would be the responsibility of this application, so when a Role is removed this effect should immediately have an impact on the application's responses.

+## What could I do better
+1. **Exception Handling and Logging**:
+   - **Logging**: Add better logs to facilitate monitoring and debugging, especially in services and jobs.
+   - **Resilience**: Implement retry mechanisms in case of temporary failures in the external API.

+2. **Caching**:
+   - **Performance**: Depending on how much the application is requested, I could consider caching, however with a high sensitivity as explained in ["Why didn't I implement caching?"](#why-didnt-i-implement-caching), that is, resetting the cache every time a Role is changed.

+3. **Documentation**:
+   - **API Endpoints**: Clearly document the API endpoints, including request and response examples.